 Why does everyone have it?

-Poinsettias have been given to so many people for so many years, it might feel a bit like cheating to use it as a holiday gift.
-However it’s precisely because of its history as the perfect Christmas plant that it carries weight and symbolism far beyond the beauty of its leaves.
+Poinsettias have been given to so many people for so many years, it might feel a bit like cheating to use them as a holiday gift.
+However, it’s precisely because of its history as the perfect Christmas plant that it carries weight and symbolism far beyond the beauty of its leaves.
 Like the Christmas tree you decorate with your family, the poinsettia has become an unforgettable holiday symbol.

 The stunning plant is a beacon of love and joy.
 It symbolizes giving the most you have to give no matter how small, and thriving even when no one expects you to.
 This season when you find poinsettias lining store windows and creeping into offices spaces, take a moment to appreciate the amazing journey from dye, to medicine, to international sensation this little shrub took.
 You may decide to give your family and friends something else, but now you’ll know why you should be extra appreciative if someone sends you a potted poinsettia.